blazeshomida/twilightcss/packages/twilightcss/README.md

 ### Step 2: Define Themes

 In this step, you will create your themes using the `Theme` type provided by TwilightCSS, which ensures type safety when working with TypeScript.
-The `Theme` type accepts two generic parameters: the first for your color primitives providing autocomplete, and the second for defining keys used in your tokens, enabling precise configuration of your theme properties.
+The `Theme` type accepts two generic parameters: the first for your color primitives providing autocomplete, and the second which is **optional** for defining keys used in your tokens, enabling precise configuration of your theme properties.

 When defining a theme, specify selectors or media queries (e.g., `(prefers-color-scheme: dark)`) to determine where and how the theme applies.
 You can define tokens for any Tailwind CSS configuration options such as `colors`, `backgroundColor`, `textColor`, `borderColor`, `accentColor`, etc. Utilizing the specific properties like `textColor` or `backgroundColor` allows you to restrict which utilities are generated, in contrast to the more global `colors` option that affects multiple utilities.